aaru-dps/Aaru/README.md

 System requirements
 ===================
-Aaru is created using .NET Core 3.1 and can be compiled with all the major IDEs.
+Aaru is created using .NET 6 and can be compiled with all the major IDEs.
 To run it you require to use one of the stable releases, or build it yourself.

 Usage